operator-framework/operator-sdk/doc/user/client.md

 ### Reconcile and the Client API

-A Reconciler implements the [`reconcile.Reconciler`][code-reconcile-reconciler] interface, which exposes the Reconcile method.
+A Reconciler implements the [`reconcile.Reconciler`][doc-reconcile-reconciler] interface, which exposes the Reconcile method.
 Reconcilers are added to a corresponding Controller for a Kind; Reconcile is called in response to cluster or external Events, with a `reconcile.Request` object argument, to read and write cluster state by the Controller, and returns a `reconcile.Result`.
 SDK Reconcilers have access to a Client in order to make k8s API calls.

 **Note**: For those familiar with the SDK's old project semantics, [Handle][doc-osdk-handle] received resource events and reconciled state for multiple resource types, whereas Reconcile receives resource events and reconciles state for a single resource type.